eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Installation on Windows
 ~~~~~~~~~~~~~~~~~~~~~~~
 There are several installation methods when you install Eclipse Cyclone DDS on Windows.
-In this topic, we will look at how to install React Native and the product installer for Windows.
+In this topic, we will look at how to install Native and the product installer for Windows.

-How to Install React Native on Windows
+How to Install Native on Windows
 '''''''''''''''''''''''''''''''''''''''

 To obtain the Eclipse Cyclone DDS: